icosahedron/rust-jupyter-docker/README.md

 (I set up a password because I didn't want to have to know the token to be able to use my notebooks.)

 A sample notebook is available in the examples subdirectory.
 More will be added later.

+## Virtual Hosting

+Putting this and other containers behind a reverse proxy can make things a bit cleaner and easier to reach from the outside world.

+See [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) docker container project on Github for an easy way to put your containers behind a reverse proxy.